jbustamante35/hypoquantyl/README.md

    sav   = 1;     % Save results into .mat files
    par   = 0;     % Use parallel processing [0 | 1]
-   odir  = pwd;   % Directory path to store results [default pwd] edate = tdate; % Date of analysis [format string as 'YYMMDD' to set manually]
+   odir  = pwd;   % Directory path to store results [default pwd]

    % Advanced parameters are below, but not recommended to toggle unless you know
    % how they are implemented in this pipeline